L-Dot/Letterboxd-list-scraper/README.md

 ### Executing program

-* Run the program by running `python main.py`
+* Run the program by running `python -m listscraper [options] [list-url]` in the project directory.

-* If a target_lists.txt exists with rows in the format "letterboxd_list_url,filename_stub" (e.g. "https://letterboxd.com/bjornbork/list/het-huis-anubis/ Anubis"), each row will be scraped (i.e. Anubis.csv will be created in ScrapedCSVs)
-* If target_lists.txt doesn't exist, you'll be prompted to input a valid URL (e.g. https://letterboxd.com/bjornbork/list/het-huis-anubis/) and it will be scraped (i.e. het-huis-anubis.csv will be created in ScrapedCSVs)
+    Multiple list URLs can be provided, separated by a space.
+The output CSV(s) can then be found in the (newly generated) folder (`/scraper_outputs/`).

+    Some of the optional flags are:
+    - `-p` or `--pages` can be used to select specific pages.
+    - `-on` or `--output-name` can be used to give the output CSV(s) a user-specified name.
+    - `-f` or `--file` can be used to import a .txt file with multiple list URLs that should be scraped.
+    - `-op` or `--output-path` can be used to write the output CSV(s) to a desired directory.
+    - `--concat` will concatenate all films of the given lists and output them in a single CSV.

+> [!NOTE]
+> Please use `python -m listscraper --help` for a full list of all available flags.

+> [!TIP]
+> Scraping multiple lists is most easily done by running `python -m listscraper -f <file>` with a custom .txt file that contains the URL on each newline.
+Each newline can take unique `-p` and `-on` optional flags.

-* (Optional) Use the script `cast_reader.py` to read-in the 'Cast' column from the CSV files to proper python lists.
+* (Optional) The function `cast_reader()` in `utility_functions.py` can be used to read-in the 'Cast' column from the CSV files to proper Python lists.

 ## TO-DO

-* Add option such that only particular pages of very long lists can be scraped (e.g. only the first 10).
 * Add options for output (CSV, json, txt).
-* Add feature that scrapes how many times a movie has been given a specific rating.
-* Add more user-specific features (top 4, diary, watched, etc.)?
+* Add scrape functionality for user top 4 and diary.
+* Add `-u <username>` flag that scrapes the diary, top 4, films and lists of a single user.
+* Add a `--meta-data` flag to print original list name, scrape date, username above CSV header.
+* Optimize thread usage to increase scrape speed.

 ## Authors